ATNF/askapsoft/Code/Doc/user/current/doc/pipelines/pipelineUsage.rst

 scheduling blocks (SBs) of the two observations, or provide specific measurement sets (MSs) for each case.

+The measurement sets presented in the scheduling block directories have a variety of forms:

+1. The earliest observations had all beams in a single measurement set.
+For these, splitting with mssplit is required to get a single-beam MS used for processing.
+2. Most observations have one beam per MS. If no selection of channels or fields or scans is required, these can be copied rather than split.
+Note that splitting of the bandpass observations are necessary, to isolate the relevant scan.
+3. Recent large observations have more than one MS per beam, split in frequency chunks.
+The pipeline will merge these to form a single local MS for each beam.
+If splitting (of channels, fields or scans) is required, this is done first, before merging the local subsets.

 The measurement sets that will be created should be named in the configuration file.
 A wildcard %s can be used to represent the scheduling block ID, and %b should be used to represent the beam